 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Orinda transfer station to maximize recovery — and contractors often manage their sites using commercial recurring hauling agreements.
-We also point to official EPA construction debris recycling guidance for help with material-stream sorting.
+Our heavy-duty roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This container material is sorted at the Orinda transfer station to maximize recovery — contractors on steady jobs often set up commercial recurring hauling agreements.
+Review the EPA construction debris recycling guidance for proper material management.
+Call (925) 515-2405.

 • Framing lumber and offcuts